2011 University of Chicago Legal Forum 233 (2011).

 Because the state interests paradigm does not account in any formal way for the individual rights and interests of parents or children, it typically will be too deferential to anti-gay state public policy arguments that may be invoked to deny recognition of a parent-child relationship and thus effectively terminate parental rights without due process.
 It is well established that the state may not intrude without good cause into established relationships within the nuclear family.
 Recognizing this principle in litigation over interstate recognition of parental rights would provide a necessary corrective to the state interests paradigm and a check against state interference with extant family relationships.

 Sanders, Steve, "Interstate Recognition of Parent-Child Relationships: The Limits of the State Interests Paradigm and the Role of Due Process" (2011).
-Faculty Publications.
-Paper 793.
+Articles by Maurer Faculty.
+793.